jacebenson/cedar/docs/docs/studio.md

 ## Motivation

-Redwood provides tools that lets developers "get to work on what makes your application special, instead of wasting cycles choosing and re-choosing various technologies and configurations."[1](https://github.com/cedarjs/cedar/blob/main/README.md).
+Cedar provides tools that lets developers "get to work on what makes your application special, instead of wasting cycles choosing and re-choosing various technologies and configurations."[1](https://github.com/cedarjs/cedar/blob/main/README.md).

 Much happens while your app processes a request: Invoke a function; handle a GraphQL request; resolve the request with a service; build and execute a SQL statement; connect to the database; handle the query response; further resolve the response so it contains all the data needed; return the result ... and more.